SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

-# Chapter 18: Six Days
+# Chapter 18: The Hunt

 The soldiers didn't leave.